nsg-ethz/beeline/README.md

-# L7 Switch
+# Beeline

-This project has the aim of bringing L7 switching to the kernel, using eBPF.
+This project aims to bring L7 policy enforcement to the kernel, using eBPF.

 ## Testing